cloudfour/SimpleSlideView/README.md

 ## History

+### 1.1.1
+* Updated Zepto to 1.1.3 with `fx` module included.
+* Improved conditional checks on some `$.fx`-dependent default values.
+* Updated README with information about new Zepto dependency requirements.

 ### 1.1.0
 * View changes now queue to avoid potential conflicts if `changeView` is called before the existing view change has completed.
 * jQuery scrolling performance greatly improved.